ilkarataev/raspiberry_webcam_photo/README.md

 # raspiberry_webcam_photo
 This repository have script and instruction to get image from usb camera plug in rasberrypi.
-When ypu finished don't forget enable overlay or mount tmp for tmpfs.
+When you finished don't forget enable overlay or mount tmp for tmpfs.
 I didn't find full instruction and decide create set up script.

 Project used: